MicrosoftDocs/azure-docs/articles/cognitive-services/Anomaly-Detector/tutorials/learn-multivariate-anomaly-detection.md

 * `variableStates` lists the information of each variable in the inference request.
 * `setupInfo` is the request body submitted for this inference.
 * `results` contains the detection results.
 There're three typical types of detection results.
     1. Error code `InsufficientHistoricalData`.
-This usually happens with the first few timestamps because the model inferences data in a window-based manner and it needs historical data to make a decision.
+This usually happens only with the first few timestamps because the model inferences data in a window-based manner and it needs historical data to make a decision.
 For the first few timestamps, there is insufficient historical data, so inference cannot be performed on them.
 In this case, the error message can be ignored.
     1. `"isAnomaly": false` indicates the current timestamp is not an anomaly.
         * `severity ` indicates the relative severity of the anomaly and for normal data it is always 0.
         * `score` is the raw output of the model on which the model makes a decision which could be non-zero even for normal data points.
     1. `"isAnomaly": true` indicates an anomaly at the current timestamp.
         * `severity ` indicates the relative severity of the anomaly and for abnormal data it is always greater than 0.
         * `score` is the raw output of the model on which the model makes a decision. `severity` is a derived value from `score`.
 Every data point has a `score`.
         * `contributors` is a list containing the contribution score of each variable.
 Higher contribution scores indicate higher possibility of the root cause.
+This list is often used for interpreting anomalies as well as diagnosing the root causes.

+> [!NOTE]
+> A common pitfall is taking all data points with `isAnomaly`=`true` as anomalies.
+That may end up with too many false positives.
+> You should use both `isAnomaly` and `severity` (or `score`) to sift out anomalies that are not severe and (optionally) use grouping to check the duration of the anomalies to suppress random noises.
+> Please refer to the [FAQ](../concepts/best-practices-multivariate.md#faq) in the best practices document for the difference between `severity` and `score`.

 ## Next steps